BeauSLM/ROR_returns_unlock/README.md

 # Usage

-TODO

-My plan is to automate building the latest code (gh actions?) and adding the executable to the repository so people can download it and run it.

-The usage I've imagined (though this may be terrible) is people place the exe and unlocked.json in the same dir as their save.json and just double click it to run it.

-Also I've added the file `json/unlock.json` which has all the flags that can be put in your own `save.json`'s `flags` field to unlock stuff so just use that if you want to copy-paste instead.
+Read the article linked above to find where your `save.json` file is.

+Once that's done, using this tool is very simple:

+1. Download `ror_unlocks.exe` and `unlocked.json`
+2. Place them in the same folder as `save.json` (can drag and drop in file explorer).
+3. Double click `ror_unlocks.exe` to run it, and it will update your `save.json`, backing up the previous version to `save_old.json`.

+That's it!
+You should have all the characters and abilities unlocked!

 ## Unplanned